AhmedNasser1010/OrderSync/README.md

 	 	- [ ] Add auto navigate the user to the home if he is already logged in.
 	 	- [ ] _getDocs.js requests built on how many subcollection i have and react duble it more.
 	- In Progress
+		- [ ] The app are'nt loading correctly when the user open the app again after login
 	- Done
 - Brainstorming 🌪️
 	- [ ] Admin businesses limit avoid spamming.